 I love a good dark bay because of the depth you can get to the colors.
 There are four different browns used to create his coat, not including black!

-But as much as I love Adagietto, he’s just too dark to take good prop photos with.
-Now that I have Ladybug to work with, he’s just hanging out in the wings and longing for a new bookshelf to call home.
+You may have seen this little guy featured in some of the prop listings, but as much as I love him, he’s just too dark to take good photos with.
+Now that I have Ladybird to work with, he’s just hanging out in the wings and longing for a new bookshelf to call home.

 Medium: Liquitex White Gesso, FolkArt Acrylics (2906 Coffee Latte, 2907 Bark Brown, 425 Medium Gray, 504 VanDyke Brown, 944 Nutmeg), Apple Barrel (20504 Black, 21390 Khaki), and Prismacolor pencils.